Parkside High School: History

 The school is located on the Eastern Shore of Maryland in the city of Salisbury in Wicomico County.
 The school is within a couple miles of Salisbury University, located south of U.S. 50 and Maryland Route 350, east of Maryland Route 12, and northwest of U.S. 13.

 In 1997, the Career Technology Department of the Wicomico Applied Technology Center merged into Parkside High School.
 An addition of over 113000 sqft was constructed to accommodate the students.

 The school's center is predominantly one story.
 This area houses the library, gym, auditorium, cafeteria, and the guidance offices, in addition to special subject classrooms, such as music and technology education.
 The two-story section of the school is home to the general education classrooms including such subjects as social studies, English, mathematics, foreign languages, marketing, science and business education.

 The school is unique in that it houses the only planetarium within Wicomico County.
 This planetarium, located between the general education courses and the library, is open to use by all students of Wicomico County.
 The school offers an Astronomy course because of this unique feature.
 This class is taught by Anthony Goodyear, who has worked with NASA and other organizations and has a long history of scientific excellence.
 In February, 2008, Anthony Goodyear was named WMDT47's "Teacher Who Makes a Difference".

 In addition, the school provides a variety of extracurricular clubs, activities, and teams.
-Clubs in existence at the school include: Marching Band, Surf Club, Art Club, Japanese Anime club, Varsity/JV Math Teams, Chess Club, Drama Club, National Honor Society, Science National Honor Society, Latin National Honor Society, Spanish National Honor Society, Junior Classical League, Mu Alpha Theta, Bible Club, Future Educators of America, Islam Awareness Club, WRAM News, Yearbook, and the Jazz Band.
+Clubs in existence at the school include: Marching Band, Surf Club, Art Club, Japanese Anime club, which is advised by Mr. Chris Grande, Varsity/JV Math Teams, Chess Club, Drama Club, National Honor Society, Science National Honor Society, Latin National Honor Society, Spanish National Honor Society, Junior Classical League, Mu Alpha Theta, Bible Club, Robotics Club (Tec-Tigers), Future Educators of America, Islam Awareness Club, WRAM News, Yearbook, and the Jazz Band.